ionutbortis/gnome-bedtime-mode/README.md

 ./scripts/languages.sh --new-locale=xx
 ```

-Enter your email address when prompted and a new translation file should be succesfully generated into the `gnome-bedtime-mode/po` folder.
+Enter your email address when prompted and a new translation file should be successfully generated into the `gnome-bedtime-mode/po` folder.
 It will have the name of the new locale and the `.po` extension.

 Then, you just need to use a tool for opening the .po file and translate the texts.
 Popular choices are [ Gtranslator](https://flathub.org/apps/details/org.gnome.Gtranslator) and [POEdit](https://flathub.org/apps/details/net.poedit.Poedit).